devisenyc/devisenyc.github.io/practice/mask.md

 ### Claim

-We can significantly reduce the spread of airborne viruses by helping the people in our lives develop an intuitive understanding of viral particle behaviors.
+We can significantly reduce the spread of airborne viruses by helping people develop an intuitive understanding of the behavior of airborne viral particles.
 This knowledge will inevitably lead to safer behaviors, resulting in less viral transmission.
 The reduction in viral replication rate is limited only by our ability to produce increasingly accurate models of viral particle dynamics, and communicate them efficiently to those around us, and the public at large.

 ### Breathing